 Students complete a written research thesis for the PhD degree which must be written in English with satisfactory literary presentation, and include a full reference list.
 The thesis should not exceed 100,000 words in length.

-Research students will be registered at both Partner Universities in early October, enabling them to access the resources of both universities, subject to the relevant regulations, policies and procedures at each university.
+Research students will be registered at both universities in late September or early October, enabling them to access the resources of both universities, subject to the relevant regulations, policies and procedures at each university.

-The minimum, normal and maximum periods of registration for the Joint PhD programme will be as set out below.
-If a research student transfers from full-time to part-time registration, or vice versa, the remaining period of registration will be calculated pro rata.
+The minimum and maximum periods of registration for the Joint PhD programme will be as set out below.

 - Application Fee: JPY 30,000

 - Admission Fee: JPY 282,000

 Applicants who pass the preliminary shortlisting will be invited for an interview.
 These applicants are required to pay the Nagasaki University application fee by 3 March 2023.
 Please note the followings and refer to the application guidance for payment instructions.